alanibbett/Spotlight-AirPi/README.md

 Press CTRL+X to exit the file, when prompted, press "y" to save the file.

-If you want to push the data to Xively, edit the `outputs.cfg` file:
+If you want to push the data to Thingspeak, edit the `outputs.cfg` file:

 `nano outputs.cfg`